DataDog/documentation/content/en/continuous_integration/pipelines/awscodepipeline.md

 ### Add the pipeline execution ID as an environment variable

-The pipeline execution ID is an identifier Datadog needs to uniquely identify a pipeline.
-This is needed for correlating pipelines with tests, custom tags and custom commands:
+The pipeline execution ID is an identifier Datadog needs to uniquely identify a pipeline execution.
+This is needed for correlating pipelines with tests and custom commands:

 1. In the AWS Console, go to your pipeline configuration and click **Edit**
 2. Go to the stage containing the AWS CodeBuild action, click **Edit Stage**, and then edit the relevant action.